daniellewisDL/covid-hk/README.md

 # covid-hk
-A web app to track the number of covid cases
+A web app to track the number of covid cases in Hong Kong